-To provide custom content for the Notices report, do the following:
+Task To finalize license content that is reported for an inventory item in the Notices report, do the following:

 1. Navigate to one of these locations:

 In the Analysis Workbench, on the Inventory Details tab for a specific inventory item, open the Notices Text tab.
 If necessary, see Opening the Analysis Workbench.